Powerful Paws - a unique approach to improving public health

 9. Financial sustainability plan: can you tell us about your plan to fund your project and how that plan will be sustainable in the short, medium, and long term?

 With a Business Plan and Strategic Plan along with Financial Strategy, forecasting 3 years evidencing mid term sustainability of the project.

-Short term sustainability detail, includes; being 85% self funded through commissioning projects, via Council Alternative Education Provision, Adult referrals from Cambian Healthcare, Caretech, and payments via personal budgets.
+Short term sustainability detail, includes; being 85% self funded through commissioning projects, via Council Alternative Education Provision, Adult referrals, social prescribing and personal budgets.